Gi60s/openapi-enforcer-middleware/docs/controllers.md

   }
   ```

-- A controller as a funtion must return an object that looks like a controller object.
-The advantage of this method is that it allows for [dependency injection](#).
+- A controller as a function must return an object that looks like a controller object.
+The advantage of this method is that it allows for [dependency injection](#controller-dependency-injection).

   ```js
   function makeController () {